Workers’ Comp

 Your Employer and Their Insurance

-In the state of North Carolina, workers’ compensation is insurance required by all employers with three or more employees .
+In the state of North Carolina, workers’ compensation insurance is required by all employers with three or more employees.
 This type of insurance offers specific benefits to injured employees.
-An injury can be caused by an accident on the job or because of an occupational disease.
-Examples of an occupational disease include asbestosis, bursitis, carpal tunnel syndrome, chemical exposure or hearing loss.
+An injury can be caused by an accident on the job or by an occupational disease.
+Examples of occupational diseases include asbestosis, bursitis, carpal tunnel syndrome, chemical exposure, or hearing loss.

-Workers’ compensation laws are different from the tort/negligence system because these laws are designed to provide coverage for economic losses.
-Tort/negligence, however, may award compensation depending on emotional factors, such as pain and suffering.
+Workers’ compensation laws are different from the tort/negligence system because they are designed to provide coverage for economic losses.
+Tort/negligence, however, may award compensation based on emotional factors, such as pain and suffering.

 Employees who are injured or disabled on the job are qualified for workers’ compensation.
 Workers’ Compensation laws are designed to protect employees from being forced to pay the cost of medical treatment on their own.
 Workers’ compensation also covers employee wage losses that are a direct result of the accident or permanent physical impairments related to the accident.